oceanhackweek/oceanhackweek.github.io/ohw23/applicants.md

 simply apply and explain your motivation for participation.

 We expect all participants to be engaged in the team projects and focus during the week.

-### Q: I am an undergraduate, and I'm not sure I'm ready for this

-This year (2022) we have a special, enriched program for undergraduates!
-The "Data Science in Oceanography" program at the University of Washington (Seattle, WA) will provide opportunities for undergraduate students in data-driven research in oceanography.
-Participating students will interact closely with faculty and graduate student mentors to develop and advance individual research projects.
-Students will fully participate in the OHW Northwest satellite event as part of this 3-week long undergraduate program, with the regular OHW activities in the second week.
-See [here for details](seattle/index).

 ### Q: I am proficient in Matlab / other languages but have not used Python or R. Python or R has been on my list to learn.
 How can I make my application be stronger?